 Previous school year, I went on an exchange with Spanish students from Benavente.
 We explored various places and went on many excursions in the area of Castilla y León, situated in north-western Spain.
 Of course, we also visited cities like León and Salamanca, went on hikes, and got to taste the authentic Spanish gastronomy.
 I can honestly say we all had a blast on our final school trip.
 Here are 3 highlights in Castilla y León!

 1. Visiting Salamanca City

 Salamanca is a lovely and romantic city that’s definitely worth a visit.
 Have a look at the impressive New Cathedral (Catedral Nueva), admire the historic architecture of the La Clerecía church, and take a walk to Plaza de Juan XXIII.
 Are you curious about those scary-looking gargoyle statues?
-You can find those at the beautiful Casa de las Conchas!
+Well, you can find those at the beautiful Casa de las Conchas!
 Maybe you can even try to find the Padlocks of love at this old Salamanca well in the Huerto de Calisto y Melibea garden.

-2. Easter Processions duing Semana Santa
+2. Easter Processions during Semana Santa

 3. Hiking in Sanabria Lake Natural Park

 Sanabria Lake Natural Park (Parque Natural del Lago de Sanabria) is a wonderful piece of nature in Castilla y León.
-The park is great for an energetic hiking session on a sunny day, just like we did.
+The park is especially great for an energetic hiking session on a sunny day, just like we did.
 Sanabria Lake is the largest glacial lake of the Iberian Peninsula.
 Additionally, there are a few other smaller lakes throughout the park, distributed across the mountains and their canyons.